kadeemj/Password-Generator/README.md

 # Password Generator

-A soft, local-first password and passphrase generator.
+A local-first password and passphrase generator.
 Everything runs in your browser — nothing is stored or sent anywhere.

 **Live stack:** Vite · React 19 · TypeScript · Web Crypto